kosshi-net/matrix-bot/README.md

 This is not intended to be ran by anyone as-is, but can serve as an example on how to implement a Matrix bot without relying on the offical SDKs.
-This repository implements its own lightweight interface for [Matrix Client-Server HTTP API](https://spec.matrix.org/v1.9/client-server-api/), in the `matrix-api.mjs` file.
+This repository implements its own lightweight interface for [Matrix Client-Server HTTP API](https://spec.matrix.org/v1.9/client-server-api/), in the `matrix-api.mts` file.
 Not complete API coverage, but has full support for v2 sync, history via context api, room state, and all the relevant APIs for moderating a room and its users.
 Notably, e2ee support is currently missing.

+Since 2024-04-17 this project is being migration to TypeScript.

 ## Database
 The bot uses MongoDB to store a complete copy of room event timelines, and